 What Do I Like About Social Audio Network Clubhouse?

-For artists, it’s a perfect tool to interact with fans and increase fan loyalty.
+It’s a perfect tool for artists to interact with fans and increase fan loyalty.
 I have hosted several sessions.
-Sometimes with one guest like a Fireside Chat.
-Often with more guests and then the Room is like a talk show.
+Sometimes, it is with one guest, like a Fireside Chat.
+Often, it is with more guests, and the room is like a talk show.

 Podcast_Popularity_Marketing_Innovation_Keynote_Speaker_Igor_Beuker_podcasting_podcasts_

-Of course, we invite the audience to interact and to ask us questions.
-The live audience Q&A. The USP for Clubhouse users.
-Interaction and engagement.
-Social aspects and easy to access.
+Of course, we invite the audience to interact and ask us questions.
+The live audience Q&A is the USP for Clubhouse users: interaction and engagement, social aspects, and easy access.

-At least if you are invited.
-And if you have an iPhone in your pocket.
-In a few months, Clubhouse will also open the red carpet for Android users.
+At least if you are invited and have an iPhone in your pocket.
+Clubhouse will also open the red carpet for Android users in a few months.

-Clubhouse is voice only.
-So you don’t have to be camera-ready.
-Forget your make-up artists.
-Handy for the millions who dislike being on camera or video.
+Clubhouse is voice-only, so you don’t have to be camera-ready.
+Forget your makeup artists.
+This is handy for the millions who dislike being on camera or video.

 The audio-only experience makes this a fascinating and fantastic medium.
-You can hop in while you’re driving or brushing your teeth.
-And join the conversation by raising your hand and being called on stage.
+You can hop in while driving or brushing your teeth or join the conversation by raising your hand and being called on stage.

 It’s easy and fast to set up or to join Rooms.
 The mobile App offers a handy interface and UI.